victorgzv/blog/_posts/2018-09-27-Image Processing.md

 cv2.imwrite(‘newImage.png’,I)
 ```

-These steps will get you started on OpenCV
+These steps will get you started on OpenCV.

+{% include image.html file="the_end.jpg" alt="The end"%}